Personal budgets

 What is an arranged service?

-This is when the council manages your personal budget on your behalf and chooses your care services for you.
-This may include purchasing services from a local care agency or day centre.
+This is when the council manages your personal budget on your behalf and arranges your care services for you.
+This may include purchasing services from a local care agency or providing support at a day centre.

 If you would like further information on this option then please speak to your social worker or assessor.